About the Kids Come First project

 Founders of Kids Come First, Steph Fattorini and Nicola Withycombe, worked alongside parents at various family mediation services for many years and were responsible for delivering a Cafcass training program to parents directed by the Family Courts.
 Listening to the voices of many brave children and distressed parents struggling to deal with family breakdown issues, it became all too clear that there was a desperate lack of therapeutic support readily accessible to separating parents and too few early intervention options available before the situation reached a hostile impasse.

 So in 2015 we set about writing our parenting training program and making a difference for families.

-About the founders, Nicola & Steph
+About our Co-Founders, Nicola & Steph

 “I use a wholesome and organic approach tailored to the needs of all our clients”

 For more information about Steph please visit: http://sftherapylondon.com